-3. Loosen the two captive fastening screws at the top of the of the battery compartment and carefully rotate the electronics assembly towards you to reveal the inside of the battery compartment.
+3. Loosen the two captive fastening screws at the top of the of the battery compartment and hold the battery compartment door as you carefully rotate the electronics assembly towards you to reveal the inside of the battery compartment.
 A strap prevents the front of the compartment from rotating too far forward.